Janie Dee: Film and television career

 Dee has appeared in numerous TV dramas, including Love Hurts, The Bill, as Remy in 8 episodes of London's Burning, Heartbeat, House of Cards, Midsomer Murders, A Tribute to Harold Pinter, the South Bank Show with Sir Peter Hall and In Love With Shakespeare for Sky TV.

 In 2003, Dee played Emma Lavenham opposite Martin Shaw's Adam Dalgliesh in two P.D.
 James adaptations for the BBC; Death in Holy Orders and The Murder Room.

 In 2008 she played Zac Efron's mother, Mrs Samuels in Me and Orson Welles.
 In 2013, Dee filmed Dare To Be Wild, written and directed by Vivienne Decourcy, in Dublin for Oasis Films and The Trouble With Dot And Harry.
 She starred opposite Neil Morrissey, directed by Sundance Festival Grand Prize-winner, Gary Walkow.

 In January 2016, Dee appeared as Cara in comedy series Crashing written by and starring Phoebe Waller-Bridge.
 It was produced by Big Talk Productions for Channel 4.

 In 2019, she appeared in the film Official Secrets with Keira Knightly and Matt Smith and the Channel Four adaptation of Lucy Kirkwood's Chimerica with Sophie Okonedo.

-Dee made an appearance in Jamie Davis’ 2023 London-set three-part drama You & Me for ITV and ITVX, with Harry Lawtey, Jessica Barden and Sophia Brown.
+Dee played Hannah in Jamie Davis’ 2023 London-set three-part drama You & Me for ITV and ITVX, with Harry Lawtey, Jessica Barden and Sophia Brown.
 That year, she co-starred in The Burning Girls, produced by Buccaneer Media for Paramount+.
 The show was a 6-part adaptation of the novel by CJ Tudor, with Samantha Morton and Ruby Stokes.